 It also gives them the opportunity to take part in workshops across the UK’s art and design universities on Saturday mornings, called Masterclasses.
 These Saturday classes were inspired by the same ones that Frances and John also attended at their local art schools when they were 14 years old.

-We were asked by the Saturday Club Trust to run our first Masterclass in 2016 and we were teamed up with fashion students from Burnley College.
+We were asked by the Saturday Club Trust to run our first Masterclass in 2016, being teamed up with fashion students from Burnley College, and our Creative Director, Paul, set to run the Masterclass.
 Past Masterclass outcomes range from 2D, 3D, graphics, illustration, furniture design and architecture so we looked to work with the students on an idea that combined both conceptual and practical skills.
 2016 was the year of the Olympics in Rio de Janeiro, so we looked to base our concept around this as well.

 Each Masterclass usually consists of on-the-day learning for students, taught by professionals, so we wanted to use the opportunity of before, during and after our Masterclass to give the students their best possible experience.
 We also wanted the students to create an exciting piece of work for their portfolios.